 Burkina Faso is run by a military junta.
 Captain Traoré, in his mid-thirties, is the face of a new generation of African leaders who reject Western condescension.
 Somalia, by contrast, holds elections every four or five years — messy, violent, but quasi-democratic.
 President Hassan Sheikh controls little more than Mogadishu’s city limits; the rest of the country is a patchwork of federal states, clan territories, and al-Shabaab strongholds.

 Then there’s the foreign military presence.
 Somalia hosts over a decade of international troops under the African Union Transition Mission (AUSSOM).
-Burkina Faso kicked out French forces and brought in Russian instructors.
+The AES nations kicked out French forces and brought in Russian instructors.
 One nation is slowly shedding foreign boots.
 The other can’t imagine life without them.
+Yet both face the same brutal math: their own armies are overstretched, and insurgents control vast rural spaces.

 What Comes Next